Herpes infection

 Prevention

-• Using barrier methods such as condoms during sexual intercourse, although these do not provide complete protection as the virus can also be transmitted in areas not covered by condoms.
+• Use of barrier methods such as condoms during sexual intercourse, although these do not offer complete protection, as the virus can also be transmitted in areas not covered by condoms.

-• People with oral herpes should avoid intimate contact if they have active blisters or ulcers.
+• People with oral herpes should avoid intimate contact when they have active blisters or sores.

 Important to note

-Many people with HSV-1 or HSV-2 experience mild symptoms or are unaware of their infection, but they can still spread the virus to others.
-Having an open dialogue with partners about herpes and sexual health, as well as regular checkups, can help minimize the risk of transmission.
-Herpes can cause more serious complications in people with weakened immune systems, and pregnant women with genital herpes should inform their doctor to manage the risk of transmission to the newborn.
+Many people with HSV-1 or HSV-2 experience mild symptoms or are unaware of their infection, but can still transmit the virus to others.
+Open communication with partners about herpes and sexual health, as well as regular checkups, can help minimize the risk of transmission.
+Herpes can lead to more serious complications in people with weakened immune systems, and pregnant women with genital herpes should inform their doctor to manage the risk of transmission to the newborn.

 icon-angle icon-bars icon-times